chrisb09/firecord/README.md

 ## Experimental Notice

-Firecord is a research prototype exploring distributed shared memory concepts in Java.
+Firecord is a research prototype exploring virtual distributed object memory concepts in Java.
 While functional, it's designed primarily for experimentation and learning rather than production use.
 The current implementation demonstrates:

-- How DSM can be implemented using Redis as a virtual address space
+- How virtual distributed object memory can be implemented using Redis as a virtual object store
 - AspectJ-based change detection for fine-grained synchronization
 - Cache coherence through message-passing protocols
 - Transparent distributed object access